Ronald dela Rosa: PNP Chief and BuCor director (2016–2018)

 Dela Rosa was handpicked by then presumptive President Rodrigo Duterte as the new PNP Chief on May 19, 2016.
+He vowed to implement on a national scale the Davao model of law enforcement, saying, "If someone fights back, they'll die.
+If nobody fights back, we'll make them fight back.
+Produce blood.
+Instil fear."

 On July 1, 2016, he was officially sworn in as the 21st chief of the Philippine National Police while being promoted to director-general, the highest-ranked PNP officer.
+He issued Command Memorandum Circular No. 16-2016, or Project Double Barrel, formalizing the nationwide drug war, a campaign that he said was "really about killings".
+He addressed the public to tell them to "kill drug lords and burn their houses".

 Amid Vice President Leni Robredo's criticisms of the Duterte administration's war on drugs, in October 2017, Dela Rosa said Robredo should set aside her alleged political ambitions to become president and advised her to "help Duterte first".
 Dela Rosa was set to retire on January 21, 2018, due to the mandatory retirement at age 56, but his term was extended for 3 months until April 21, 2018.

+During his stint as PNP chief, Dela Rosa made headlines regularly as he led the controversial drug war and Oplan Tokhang operations throughout the country.
+He is suspected of having taken part in a "common plan" to neutralize alleged criminals during the drug war.